 “It is important that there is enough consistency within the UI that the user does not get lost and can maintain familiarity with the app”

 Contextual designs will require more screen states than a static interface would and there will most likely not be one “happy path”.
 This means more edge cases and more testing.
 The changing nature of these solutions presents some extra user experience challenges as well.
 It is important that there is enough consistency within the UI that the user does not get lost and can maintain familiarity with the app.
 Here are some things to keep in mind when designing a contextual solution:

 - Maintain consistent navigation structure.
 It may adapt or expand but make sure the user will always know how to get around.

 - Make sure all content and functionality is accessible somewhere at all times.
-Hiding a piece of content from a dashboard to control the focus is okay if the user is able find it elsewhere.
+Hiding a piece of content from a dashboard to control the focus is okay if the user is able to find it elsewhere.

 - Keep your super-users in mind and don’t insult their intelligence.
-Eventually your users won’t need a guiding hand.
+Eventually, your users won’t need a guiding hand.
 Don’t be Clippy and berate users with unnecessary help.
-Instead think about ways of rewarding active users like revealing more customization options.
+Instead, think about ways of rewarding active users like revealing more customization options.